CoderMurat360/MomScript/README.md

 Coming soon:
 - else and else if
 - functions
+- while and for loops
+- lists
+- a FULL documentation

 ## How to use
 To run the file without an IDE: